CohenArthur/rust-gistre-workshop/2_generics_collections/live_coding/README.md

 Try to convey the results appropriately to your users, so that they know if adding an account failed or not.
-You should specify rules, such that no two accounts with the same name can be created for example, or that one cannot have more than a set amount of money (not very capitalistic of you but okay).
+You should specify rules, such that no two accounts with the same name can be created for example, or that one cannot have more than a set amount of money.

 ## 2 - Let's make our banks generic